Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert

 5. Wadi Rum essential information

-#1 WADI RUM DESERT
+#1 WHICH WADI RUM DESERT CAMP IS THE BEST?

 Wadi Rum offers many opportunities for outdoor adventures from full-day jeep trips, to climbing and hiking the area.
 The desert is also home to the highest mountain in Jordan.
 But what really allows you to get to know this place better is staying a night in Wadi Rum, and better yet – camping with Bedouins.